dora-lee/seneca-prg550-2022-spring/references/python_keywords.md

 yield
 ```

-# python program to display a list of current keywords
+# Python program to display a list of current keywords

 ```
 #!/usr/bin/python3